The Ultimate 7 Days Jordan Road Trip Itinerary

 Dead sea

 We found the Dead Sea a very interesting place to visit during our road trip.
-It is actually a lake and not a sea.
-It is located 420 meters below sea level, making it the lowest point on earth.
-Due to evaporation, the water drops another meter every year and becomes even saltier.
+Although the name suggests otherwise, the Dead Sea is actually a lake and not a sea.
+It is known as the lowest point on earth as it is located 420 meters below sea level.
+Every year, the water drops another meter due to evaporation, making the lake even saltier.
 For your reference: the Dead Sea has a salinity of 34%, the oceans have an average of 3,5%.

 Because of this saltiness, it is not possible to swim in the Dead Sea, but you can float in it.
 If you ask us: an experience that you should definitely have once in your life.